Pandax19/readme-gen/assets/js/readme.md

 ### Installation

-sdfg
+npm i inquirer@8.2.4

 ### Usage

-sdfg
+inside the terminal

 ### Contribute

-sdfg
+contact me though email

 ### Tested

-sdfg
+manually tested at milestones

 ### Questions

-If you have any questions about the repo, open an issue or contact me directly at gsdfg.
-You can find more of my work at [sdfg](https://github.com/sdfg/).
+If you have any questions about the repo, open an issue or contact me directly at ajwhitley@comcast.net.
+You can find more of my work at [Pandax19](https://github.com/Pandax19/).

 ### Section